Can Binaural Beats Harm You?

 Perhaps if you do experience a headache but still want to try binaural beats, you should limit your sessions and see how that goes.
 Perhaps listen for 10 minutes for a few sessions, then slowly increase the time you listen if you do not experience any further headaches.

-Don’t let binaural beats harm your self esteem!
+Don’t let listening harm your self esteem!

 It’s important that you fully research binaural beats for yourself to determine whether listening to binaural beats would be right for you.